 This programme focuses on the business of the food industry and encourages you to open your mind to the opportunities available for businesses.
 3rd and 4th year of the Food & Agribusiness Management programme is highly focused on preparing students for professional work.
-There is a great deal of practical real-life projects looking at for new businesses or investigating new product lines for existing companies in a global setting.
+There is a great deal of practical real-life projects looking at issues companies face such as developing marketing plans for new businesses or investigating new product lines for existing companies in a global setting.
 There is great support from every member of staff and other students.
-UCD may be a large university but the agriculture and food school is a community.
-PWE gives you the opportunity to get first-hand experience in areas such as sales, procurement, quality, marketing, HR and management.
+UCD may be a large university but the agriculture and food to get first-hand experience in areas such as sales, procurement, quality, marketing, HR and management.